kevinb22/gzoltar-and-tarantula-techniques/README.md

 1. Run Tacoco: The run-tacoco script runs tacoco and creates cp.txt files in both the system-under-test dir and the tacoco dir
 	- ./run-tacoco /absoluteolute/path/to/repo/triangle /absolute/path/to/repo/tacoco

-2. Run Jacoco.exec Analyzer: The run-jacoco script creates the jacoco.exec file and the .json files in the tacoco dir, the script will have to be run inside the tacoco dir so you can cp it into the tacoco directory
+2. Run Jacoco.exec Analyzer: The run-jacoco script creates the jacoco.exec file and the .json files in the tacoco dir, the script will have to be run inside the tacoco dir so you can copy it into the tacoco directory
 	- cp -i run-jacoco ../tacoco
 	- cd /tacoco/
 	- ./run-jacoco /absolute/path/to/repo/triangle triangle /absolute/path/to/repo/tacoco